© 2019 All rights Reserved.

 Comprehensive insomnia assessment and treatment is offered at The Sleep Center of Nevada.
 There are several types of insomnia including conditioned insomnia, idiopathic insomnia, inadequate sleep hygiene and sleep/wake schedule disorders.
 Assessment can involve an in-depth interview, careful behavior analysis, sleep diary completion and actigraphy monitoring.
 Polysomnography (a sleep study in the laboratory) is rarely done for symptoms of insomnia only.

 Insomnia is often produced or maintained by conditioned factors and poor sleep hygiene.
 Change in behaviors related to sleep and attitudes and thinking about sleep can help to resolve insomnia.
 Behavioral therapy can be used instead of, or in combination with, short-term use of low-dose hypnotic medication.
-Behavioral therapy techniques have been found to be as effective as benzodiazepine hypnotic medications in treatment of insomnia.
+Behavioral therapy techniques have been found to be as effective as benzodiazepine hypnotic medications in the treatment of insomnia.
 Long-term and regular use of hypnotics is not recommended, especially for older patients.
 Behavioral therapy has been found to produce improvements that are longer lasting than those of hypnotic medications.
 Insomniacs can learn skills that can be used repeatedly to manage their own insomnia at home and allow them to develop a greater sense of control over their sleep problem.

 Nothing is more frustrating than not being able to sleep.
 Tossing and turning.
 Your mind is racing, going over everything that happened today.
 Night noises keep you awake.
 What can you do?
 There ARE things you can do!
 Read on and learn some new tricks to sleep well.
 These tips are also known as “Sleep Hygiene.”